PrajwalaY26/Weather-API/README.md

 git clone https://github.com/YOUR-USERNAME/Weather-API.git
 cd Weather-API

-# Make sure you're on the master branch
+# Make sure you're on the main branch
-git checkout master
+git checkout main
 ```
 ## 📜 License
 This project is licensed under the MIT License.
 Check out the LICENSE file for more details.